clairelcasey/rithm-flutter-app/README.md

 - We wanted to experience a typed language(Dart) to better understand the benefits of compile-time error checking.
 - Dart is fairly easy to pick up with some knowledge in JavaScript, Python and/or Java.
 - Flutter is cross-platform and allows for developing andriod and ios mobile apps in one codebase.
 - One challenge we faced in the beginning was to understand how the widgets work with each other.
-Once we got over the learning curve, widgets were easy to work with as an unified model.
+Once we got over the learning curve, widgets were easy to work with as a unified model.

 ## For Reference
 A few resources to get you started if this is your first Flutter project: